brad-cannell/whi_sexual_function/R notebooks/preprocess_06_subset_baseline.md

     -   Education
     -   Income
     -   Marital status
-    -   Sexual orientation
     -   Study component
-    -   Parity
-    -   Physical activity
-    -   Alcohol use
-    -   Caffeine use
     -   Smoking
-    -   Hormone use
-    -   Taking SSRIs
-    -   Quality of life
-    -   Depression
     -   BMI
-    -   General health
     -   Hysterectomy
+    -   Urinary incontinence
+    -   Hypertension
+    -   Cardivascular disease
+    -   Arthritis
+    -   Diabetes
+    -   Cancer
+    -   Hip fracture after age 55
+    -   Self-rated health
+    -   Depressive symptoms
+    -   Taking SSRIs
     -   Night sweats
     -   Hot flashes
     -   Vaginal dryness
-    -   Urinary incontinence
-    -   Chronic disease
+    -   Hormone use
 -   The first set of analyses will be cross-sectional, and use only baseline measures

 Currently, all 161,808 women are still represented in the data.